COVID-19 changes to visiting our hospitals

-- You have been tested for COVID-19 and are awaiting test results (other than a surveillance test)
+- You have been tested for COVID-19 and are awaiting test results (unless your test has been taken in accordance with a surveillance testing obligation)

-- You have returned from overseas (other than a safe travel zone country), an interstate exposure venue, or a hotspot in the last 14 days and do not have an exemption to visit.
+- You have returned from overseas (other than a safe travel zone country) or an interstate exposure venue in the last 14 days and do not have an exemption to visit.

 If you are unsure if visitor restrictions apply to you – please call ahead and ask the ward or facility before you arrive.